Northney 34 – Severn Wraithe

 The original Names of the Northney 34‘s built (from LLoyds Register of Yachts 1971): (there may well be others still unidentified) are listed below.

-Sea Wraith (Meon Maid III); Dingbat; Ballerina of Mizzen (Ballerina of Torbay); Hiboux II; Sannu-Sannu; Scintilla of the Sea; Spellbinder; Symbol of Lleyn; Lauric; Marazan; Mar Azul; La Bamba of Beaulieu; Osiris; Silver Tempest; Tarantara; Streaker; Dervish; and of course Kim Holman’s own original wooden yacht “Shaker” of 1965, from which the original mould and plug were taken.
-There are several missing so any one who owns or sails a Holman 34 of any kind please get in touch with us.
+Sea Wraith (Meon Maid III); Dingbat; Ballerina of Mizzen (Ballerina of Torbay); Hiboux II; Sannu-Sannu; Scintilla of the Sea; Spellbinder; Symbol of Lleyn; Lauric; Marazan; Mar Azul; La Bamba of Beaulieu; Osiris; Silver Tempest; Tarantara; Streaker; Dervish; and of course Kim Holman’s own original wooden yacht “Shaker” of 1965, from which the original mould and plug were designed.
+There are several of the yachts “missing” still, so any one who owns or sails a Holman 34 of any kind please get in touch with us.

 This will be a work in progress, so please watch this space.